naninovel/docs/docs/api/index.md

 ## print

 #### Summary
-Resets a text printer, prints text message and waits for user input.
+Prints (reveals over time) specified text message using a text printer actor.

 #### Remarks
-This command is used under the hood when processing generic text lines, eg generic line `Kohaku: Hello World!` will be  automatically tranformed into `@print "Hello World!" actor:Kohaku` when parsing the naninovel scripts.<br />  Will show the printer in case it's hidden.<br />  Will cancel the printing (reveal the text at once) on `Continue` and `Skip` inputs.<br />  Will attempt to play corresponding voice clip when [Auto Voicing](/guide/voicing.html#auto-voicing) feature is enabled.<br />  Will attempt to add the printed message to [printer backlog](/guide/printer-backlog.html).<br />  Will attempt to change tint color of the characters, based on [Speaker Highlight](/guide/characters.html#speaker-highlight) feature.
+This command is used under the hood when processing generic text lines, eg generic line `Kohaku: Hello World!` will be  automatically tranformed into `@print "Hello World!" author:Kohaku` when parsing the naninovel scripts.<br />  Will reset (clear) the printer before printing the new message by default; set `reset` parameter to *false* to prevent that and append the text instead.<br />  Will wait for user input before finishing the task by default; set `waitInput` parameter to *false* to return as soon as the text is fully revealed.<br />  Will cancel the printing (reveal the text at once) on `Continue` and `Skip` inputs.<br />

 #### Parameters